Corporate governance:commitment to transparency and value-based management

 with registered office in Berlin and branch in Cologne,

 KPMG AG Wirtschaftsprüfungsgesellschaft has been auditor to QSC AG since 2008.
-The auditors currently responsible for QSC AG are Timo Pütz (since 2012) and Ralf Klaassen (since 2016).
+The auditors currently responsible for QSC AG are Charlotte Salzmann (since 2017) and Michael Gall (since 2018).